anthonyec/table-to-markdown/README.md

 A `output.md` markdown file will be generated.

-Preview this in a markdown viewer and copy and paste to a Dropbox Paper doc to preserve the formatting!
+Preview this in a markdown viewer and copy and paste to a Dropbox Paper doc to preserve the formatting.